Skip to content

 I was born in San Angelo, Texas, in 1940.
 Down the road apiece, my family moved to Austin, Texas, where Mom’s sisters, brother, and other family members lived.
 Dad moved to San Francisco; he had learned he was gay, and more compatriots lived in San Francisco than Texas.

-My cousin Guy, his wife Barbara their kids and grand-kids live in Central Texas, too… a great place to live.
-Austin is a terrific music town — hello, Willie Nelson! — with many artists and a raft of Sixties hippies who decided never to grow older.
+My cousin Guy, his wife Barbara, their kids and grand-kids live in Central Texas, too… a great place to live.
+Austin is a terrific music town — hello, Willie Nelson! — with many artists and a raft of Sixties hippies who have determined never to grow old.
+Keep Austin Weird; that’s the city’s motto.